Valparaiso is the best street art city in the world.

-Aside from the sea and fish themes, which I was convinced were referring to a specific issue in the city, I began to notice something else about the Valparaiso street art.
-It was a common theme, irrespective of the art style.
+Aside from the sea and fish themes, which I was convinced were referring to a specific issue in the city, I began to notice something else about the street art in Valparaiso.
+It was very common, and occurs irrespective of the art style.

 There was a lot of focus on eyes.
 Often, multiple pairs of eyes.
 There were even eyes, where they definitely don’t go!
 Once or twice, I’d have chalked it up to the artistic stylings of a particular artist or two.
 But across the city and across the many different styles?

 What could it mean?
 Do eyes have a symbolic meaning in South America?
 Was it a critique on surveillance?
 Was it to say, the people are watching?

 Aside from the eyes fixation and something going on about fish, there was also a very particular humanoid figure, repeated across the city.
-A ghostly human figure with a nondescript face, always striped with orange.
+A ghostly human figure with a nondescript face, always striped white and orange.

 There were definite patterns in the street art.
 But I lacked the knowledge to tease them apart, let alone guess their meaning.